Response to Intervention (RTI) is an approach that provides early and systematic support to students with learning and behavioral needs.

 • Tier 1 (High-quality Classroom Instruction)

-Tier 1 uses universal screening assessments to evaluate individual student growth and know whether students are progressing as expected.
+Tier 1 uses universal screening assessments (common formative assessments) to evaluate individual student growth and know whether students are progressing as expected.
 Students are identified using benchmark scores, data are collected, and measurable goals are set.
 Interventions are then designed for at-risk students.
 The classroom teacher implements these interventions.
 Observations are conducted to ensure the fidelity of classroom instruction, while the RTI team reviews the progress of students periodically.

 • Tier 2 (Targeted Interventions)